-- When the engine is started, all displays light up for 2 seconds and the buzzer sounds 2 times.
-Then, the meter starts to operate normally. - The current display will continue to operate for 25 seconds after the engine stops.
+- When the multifunction meter starts operating, the analog speedometer/tachometer makes one sweep, all displays light up for 2 seconds, and then the meter starts to operate normally. - The multifunction meter will continue to operate for 25 seconds after the engine stops.